B2B SaaS stands for “business to business software as a service.“

 What are common B2B SaaS categories?

-I’ve found that its easiest to think of B2B SaaS as an industry composed of three main tiers.
+To fully grasp the B2B SaaS meaning, it helps to think of the industry as being composed of three main tiers.
 Those are:

 Almost-B2C B2B SaaS